Dictation

 - Mono audio at 16kHz sample rate

-- Optimized for speech recognition
+- Optimized for voice recognition

 Privacy:

-- Audio recorded on your local machine
+- Audio recorded locally on your machine

 - Only audio files sent for transcription

-- Audio not stored after transcription
+- No audio stored after transcription

-- Temporary files cleaned up automatically
+- Temporary files automatically cleaned up

 Cost and Credits